Responsible Business Partner

 We take a stand against corruption and work on several arenas to abolish the use of corruption, bribery and facilitation payments.
-Corruption is a major hindrance against worldwide trade and has a negative impact on economic development.
-As a shipping company we are daily challenged with negative effects of corruption in several areas where our vessels trade.
+Corruption has a negative impact on economic development and is inherently wrong.
+As a shipping company, we are often challenged with corrupt behaviour in areas where our vessels trade.

 Enforcing Anti-Corruption Policy and Ethical Rules

 We are committed to conducting business in accordance with the high ethical standards reflected in our Anti-Corruption Policy and Code of Conduct.
 To prevent corruption in our business activities, we have created, developed and implemented learning programmes for all Höegh Autoliners’ employees and agents that summarises the laws, policies and procedures to which everyone working for us must adhere.

 Integrity is the most important trait in a leader and it has a massive impact on a company culture.
 To support this, we perform “Integrity Day” workshops in our global offices; to shed light on some of the ethical dilemmas we can all encounter in our daily lives and discuss how we can overcome these, while keeping our integrity intact.

 For the crew, we have developed and distributed a ‘Say NO to corruption’ - leaflet to our vessels as well as signs relating to our Anti-Corruption Policy, as a reminder of our strong stance against corruption

 We are committed to complying with all applicable sanctions, trade restrictions and export controls in all relevant jurisdictions and regimes.
 Complying with sanctions and export control regulations forms an integral part of Höegh Autoliners' global compliance program.
 As such, all Höegh Autoliners’ employees, subsidiaries and agents must adhere to the policies and practices.
 We have developed learning programs for our employees and agents to ensure they keep up-to-date with sanction and export control regulations.